 - Everything Bagel Cookie

-I hope you enjoy these cookies as much as I do.
+I hope you love these cookies as much as my family and I do!

 Ruby Chocolate Chip Cookies